-1. No user-serviceable parts are located behind covers that require a tool for their removal.
+Hazardous battery voltage present behind covers 1.
+No user-serviceable parts are located behind covers that require a tool for their removal.
 Only qualified service personnel are authorized to remove such covers.
 2. Before working on the copper bars connected to the external battery, please ensure they are disconnected from all power supplies.
-Proper connection mode Improper connection mode Too large or too small torque may cause poor connection of the terminal.
+Proper connection mode Too large or too small torque may cause poor connection of the terminal.
 Under certain conditions, the terminal may have electric arcing or heat accumulation, which finally will cause fire.
-3. Observe the following safety precautions when working on the batteries: